| På svenska

 Working life and doctoral degree

 Doctors graduating from the doctoral programme have gained the skills required for serving in demanding academic research and teaching positions and to act in expert, development and management positions of the information society.
 Teaching is often a part of doctoral students’ employment contract at the department.
 Doctoral students can learn a lot by teaching, e.g. social skills, time management, management skills, and a more deep understanding of the subject matter.
 Our graduates have positions mostly in the academic world, the public sector or in the industry and commerce.
+According to the survey of Aarresaari 90% of the respondents who graduated from the Doctoral Programme in Electrical Engineering three years ago were satisfied with their doctoral degree and more that half of them were working in companies.
 More information about the working areas of the graduated doctors from the Doctoral Programme in Electrical Engineering can be found here.

 Work titles for graduates

 Those who want to apply to the Aalto Doctoral Programme in Electrical Engineering must hold a master’s degree/study programme in a relevant field completed with a very good academic success.
 Applicants should have a good command of spoken and written English, and they should have capacity for scientific research work.
 In addition, applicants must have motivation to complete the doctoral degree within the target time (4 years for full-time students), and conduct research at the highest international level.

 Before submitting the application, each applicant must contact a professor in charge of their intended research field to discuss the possible supervision of doctoral studies.
 Applicants are urged to ensure that their expertise and research interests are commensurate with the research group (and those of the supervising professor of their studies) that they apply to.